 What better way to end a day in Bratislava than with some traditional Slovakian food?
 We tend to stay away from the touristy areas in terms of restaurant, and like to research places where the locals go.The best restaurant in Bratislava is hands down 1 Slovak Pub, and is great for any budget.
 We ordered 4 dishes, and it cost us around €12 each in total.
 It isn't too far from the old town, and is easy to find using Google Maps if you're walking back towards the train station.
 It's the largest bar in Bratislava, and is divided into a maze of 11 rooms, each decorated in their own Slovakian era.
 I would recommend trying bryndzové halušky, which is potato dumplings served with sheep's milk cheese.

-There are so many fantastic things to do in Bratislava, that it can be difficult to fit them all into a day trip.
+There are so many fantastic things to do in Bratislava, that it can be difficult to fit them all into a day trip, especially if it's your first visit to Bratislava.
 Whether you're visiting Bratislava on a budget, or have some extra money to spare, there's something for everyone, and many of the main attractions are actually free or relatively cheap.
 It's one of the best places to visit in Slovakia, and if you only have time for a day in Bratislava, don't worry it's easily doable.

 If you're planning on staying in Bratislava but want to do a day trip to Vienna, check out one of my older blog posts Stay in Bratislava, With a Day Trip to Vienna.
 Vienna is one of my favourite cities in Europe, so don't forget to read my recommendations on where to stay and what to do in A One Week Stay in Vienna, Austria as well.
 And if you're thinking of planning a trip to southern Spain, you can read about some of my tips on where to visit in my latest blog post 10 Unique Places to Visit in Andalusia.
 Remember to follow me on Instagram too and keep up to date with my latest travel adventures!